MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 Policy settings apply anytime a user signs in, allowing the user access to all enabled features.
 Because you can set multiple access policies--targeting the tenant, groups, and individual users--a user can be impacted by more than one policy.
 Individual user and group level policies always take priority over a tenant-level policy.
 For instructions, see [Control access to features in Viva](/viva/feature-access-management).

-Changes to the Copilot in Viva Engage feature can take up to 48 hours to take effect.
-Changes to AI Summarization generally take effect within 24 hours.
+Learn more about [AI Summarization](/viva/engage/engage-ai-summarization) and how it works with other features in Viva Engage.

-### Copilot and AI Summarization enablement states
+#### Copilot and AI Summarization enablement states

 Copilot and AI Summarization can be turned on or off.
-Learn more about [AI Summarization](/viva/engage/engage-ai-summarization) and how it works in Viva Engage.
+Changes to Copilot may require 48 hours to take effect.
+Changes to AI Summarization generally take effect within 24 hours.

 | Engage feature | State | Description |
 |:-------------|:------------------:|:----------------------|